srnag/Mask_and_Age_Classification/README.md

 **Setup**
 * There is no need to install any of the libraries used in the notebook if you use Colab as they are preinstalled for you.
-* When performing video classification on your local machine please refer to the Requirements.txt file in the main repository.
+* When performing video classification on your local machine please refer to the requirements.txt file in the main repository.
 * You would need to import all the libraries used in the notebook.
 All the libraries used are listed in the Project.ipynb file.